Help for Sleep Disorders

 - Sleep problems increase with aging.

-- The direct costs of sleepiness and lost productivity in the workplace is estimated at $18 billion.
+- The direct costs of sleepiness and lost productivity in the workplace are estimated at $18 billion.

 - Drowsy drivers take the blame for at least 100,000 police-reported crashes in the United States annually.